Vasant Vihar

-Vasant Vihar is a diplomatic and residential sub-division of the South West Delhi in National Capital Territory of Delhi, India.
+Vasant Vihar is a diplomatic and residential sub-division of the New Delhi district of Delhi, India.
 It is located near the diplomatic area of Chanakyapuri, and houses over 50 diplomatic missions of foreign countries, including the High Commission of South Africa, and embassy of Argentina.

 History

-It was originally developed in 1960s by retired Government of India officers, later developed as a posh residential locality like Air India And Indian Airlines Colony due to its proximity to diplomatic enclave of Chanakyapuri.
+It was initially developed in 1960s by retired Government of India officers, later developed as a posh residential locality like Air India And Indian Airlines Colony due to its proximity to diplomatic enclave of Chanakyapuri.
+This region was carved out of the Villages of Munirka and Basant Gaon which was acquired by the government during the 1960s and sold to rich and affluent businessmen.

 Locality

 The four main streets in Vasant Vihar are Munirka Marg, Vasant Marg, Poorvi Marg and Paschimi Marg, literally Eastern and Western Street.
 These form a rough triangle that encloses much of the neighbourhood.
-The neighbourhood is primarily residential and when first planned consisted of six blocks named A to F, with each block having its own local market.
+The neighbourhood is primarily residential and, when first planned, consisted of six blocks named A to F, with each block having its local market.
 Vasant Vihar has several parks in every block.
-Apartments in new emerging luxury buildings in Vasant Vihar have in the past sold at prices ranging from INR 5 Crore to INR 20 Crore (USD 740,000 to USD 3M).
+The demographic of Vasant Vihar is primarily composed of wealthy business families, senior government officials, and high-net-worth individuals, contributing to its status as one of Delhi’s most exclusive neighbourhoods.